Sirdabi Caliphate

 Gender & Sexuality

 In many ways life in the Sirdabi Caliphate is strongly gendered, with males and females taking on strictly defined roles and even occupying different social and domestic spaces.
 Men tend to dominate the sphere of government and politics, while women exercise strong authority inside the home or in local enclaves.
-It is generally accepted for women to be artisans and crafters, to prepare food at home and in bakeries, to work as healers, and even to act as administrators of charitable estates and enterprises.
+It is especially accepted for women to be artisans and crafters, to prepare food at home and in bakeries, to work as healers, and even to act as administrators of charitable estates and enterprises.
+Around the caliphate, many women do run their own business and it is not uncommon for them to travel widely in the course of their business dealings.
 However, Sirdabi women in particular are supposed to maintain certain standards of modesty and decorum, and their independence can often be restricted by their families in various ways, particularly among the well to do.

 For all its emphasis on different roles for men and women -- or perhaps because of it -- there are subtle outlets for the expression of alternate gender identities, particularly in the slightly subversive world of the largest cities.
 Here it is sometimes possible for women and men to pursue alternate identities through cross-dressing and disguise, with the hours of deep night being considered a liminal time in which boundaries may be discreetly crossed and traditions flouted -- until day breaks once again.
-The caliphate has no real notion of a third gender beyond simply male or female, but some individuals make a practice of floating between one and the other as circumstance allows.
+The caliphate has no real notion of a third gender beyond simply male or female, but in the concept of the mukhannath there is the idea of a type of person who significantly fails to conform to expected gender roles, while some other individuals simply make a practice of floating between male and female identities as circumstance allows.
 While this is certainly not an opportunity for everybody, it does allow, for a few, a potential release valve from the pressures of traditional male and female stereotypes.

 Marriages are strictly between men and women, and one would not tend to speak openly of having a relationship with someone of the same sex -- though the strong friendships that women and men are typically expected to have with others of their own sex can provide a convenient screen.
 If such relationships are pursued discreetly, and do not cause neglect to one's spouse or family, they may be tacitly accepted.
 In the cities deviation from "normal" is also more accepted, while smaller towns and villages have more conservative attitudes.
 Young male crossdressing dancers called kuchaks are also popular in cities, and sometimes (though not always) provide sexual services as well.
 Among some nomadic tribes, where male-only bands often travel long distances for raiding or trade, homoerotic relations between men (and between the women left behind with the tents) are accepted but again seldom actually spoken of.
 In short, same-sex relationships can be acceptable as long as little attention is drawn to them, but broader society is not entirely comfortable with them even while being well aware they exist.